 Arrange Your Airport Transfer

-Once you have your flight details in place, you’ll want to sort out how to get from the airport to your university or accommodations.
+Once you have your flight details in place, you’ll want to arrange transportation from the airport to your university or accommodations.
 This may be arranged through your study abroad program.
 If it’s not, you’ll need to research ground transportation options.

 The airport website is a great place to start your research.
-Typically, you can find out where to access public transit and taxis as well as taxi fares.
+Typically, you can find information on accessing public transit and taxis, as well as taxi fares.

 Another option is to book a private airport transfer.
 I recently used Welcome Pickups, which operates in 152 global destinations, to get from the airport to my hotel in Istanbul.

 I recommend Welcome Pickups because it’s a convenient and safe service.
 With a flat rate, there are no surprise fees or metered fares, and you can conveniently modify your reservation via the mobile app.
-Additionally, all of the drivers speak English, and they will text you pick-up instructions via WhatsApp.
+Additionally, all the drivers speak English, and they will send you pickup instructions via WhatsApp.

 Visit Your Doctor